 These challenges are echoed by the Energy Saving Trust’s Energy and Sustainability Report.
 It reveals that of those who have heard about net zero, 88% agree it is essential for the UK to reach its net zero target.
 However, only 28% of people feel that they have a positive influence in helping the UK reach net zero6.

 The disconnect between people’s concern about climate change and their understanding of what is required to achieve emissions reductions in the UK needs to be addressed.
-If the country is going to reach its net zero target, which requires individuals to change their behaviours, then it is clear that public engagement and awareness is critical to the journey.
+If the country is going to reach its net zero target, which requires individuals to change their behaviors, then it is clear that public engagement and awareness is critical to the journey.

 Reducing household consumption/carbon emissions needs to focus on the electrification of homes across the UK.
 But replacing gas boilers with heat pumps or an air source system is expensive and not every electrification ‘solution’ is going to be applicable for every household.
 Appropriate solutions will depend on the property type, the household income, the demographic of the homeowner etc.

 The onus is on energy and water companies to educate and advise their customers on the most appropriate solution for their home.
 But this requires them to have a deeper and clearer understanding of their customers.
-The solution lies in a data and behavioural science based customer engagement solution.
+The solution lies in a data and behavioral science based customer engagement solution.

 Not only will it capture and provide detailed information relating to individual households, it improves customer engagement, by nudging customers along their net zero journey by providing bespoke advice and tips towards reducing consumption, and offering products/services that are appropriate to their household.
 You can find out more about it in our blog – Boosting water and energy companies’ journeys to net zero.